 Load forecasting is a key element of an efficient forward commitment process.
-Accuracy of the Mid-Term Load Forecast (MTLF) is particularly important because it is an input to the Forward Reliability Assessment Commitment (FRAC) process performed after the day-ahead market closes and before the real-time operating day begins.
-Inaccurate forecasts can cause MISO to commit more or fewer resources than necessary to meet demand, both of which can be costly.
+Accuracy of the Mid-Term Load Forecast (MTLF) is important because it is used by the Forward Reliability Assessment Commitment (FRAC) process.

 Figure A39: Daily MTLF Error in Peak Hour